-7. Our new mold is a two-cavity hot runner, the part is round (8 in diameter) with a .750 hole in the center.
-At three tons per square inch, how many tons are needed to support this mold minimally and we will be using a 400 ton machine?
+7. Our new mold is a two-cavity hot runner; the part is round (8 in diameter) with a .750 hole in the center.
+At three tons per square inch, how many tons are needed to support this mold minimally, and will we be using a 400-ton machine?

 8 x 8 x .7854 = 50.27 square inches minus .75 x .75 x .7854 (hole) = .44 square inches which equals 50.27-.44 = 49.83 sq inches x 2 cavities = a total area of 99.66 sq inches, x 3 tons per sq inch = 298.98 tons or 299 Tons

-8. The toolmaker was asked to open the round gate from 0.025 in to 0.035 in.
+8. The toolmaker was asked to open the round gate from 0.025 into 0.035 in.
 What was the effect on the area of the gate?

 % of difference is the ((AREA of .025 – the AREA of .035)/AREA of .025) x 100 = OR